-Figure 2: Planning example: Restaurant and banquet with rack conveyor dishwasher Source: Hobart
+Figure 2: Planning example for restaurant and banquet with rack conveyor dishwasher Source: Hobart

-In kitchens with multi-tank dishwashers, the sculleries must be separate from the food preparation and distribution areas.
+In kitchens she sculleries must be separate from the food preparation and distribution areas.
 The clean and unclean sides must be kept separate to avoid recontamination.
 The paths of contaminated and clean wash items must not cross.

-Figure 3: Planning example of dishwashing area in a canteen with flight-type dishwashers Source: Hobart
+Figure 3: Planning example of the washing-up area in a canteen with conveyor dishwashers Source: Hobart

-Figure 4: Planning example of a dishwashing system in a main hospital kitchen Source: Hobart
+Figure 4: Planning example of a dishwashing system in the central kitchen of a hospital Source: Hobart